 In Guernsey, housing is divided into Local Market and Open Market housing.
-Local Market housing can be purchased or rented only by select groups of people, namely those born on the island, those with strong family ties on the island, or those who fill a vital skills shortage on the island.
-Local Market housing makes up about 90 percent of the property market in Guernsey.
+Local Market housing comprises approximately 90 percent of Guernsey's property market.
+This type of housing is available for rent or purchase only by a select group of people, namely those born in Guernsey, those with strong family ties on the island, or those who can fill vital skills shortages.

-Open Market housing is not only limited in terms of the number of properties available (around 1,600 total), but is also generally larger and more luxurious than Local Market housing.
+Open Market housing is not only limited in terms of the number of properties available (around six percent) but it is also generally bigger and more luxurious than Local Market housing.
 Accordingly, it is also more expensive.

 The Guernsey government website has more information on regulations.

 Accommodation in Jersey

 Expats will need a housing permit to rent or buy a house in Jersey.
 Eligibility for a permit is based on a person's residence, work or financial status on the island.